My name is Margaret Bateson-Hill.

 My favourite children's books are The Earthsea Books by Ursula Le Guin - especially good if you are fond of dragons; but I have also really enjoyed the Exodus series by Julie Bertanga, Troy by Adele Geras, Coram Boy by Jamila Gavin, The Wind Singer Trilogy by William Nicholson and The Kite Rider by Geraldine McCaughrean as well as the Harry Potter books and Philip Pullman’s His Dark Materials Trilogy, Chaos Walking Trilogy and A Monster Calls by Patrick Ness and Maggot Moon by Sally Gardner

-Recent favourite reads include The Lie Tree by Frances Hardinge and Phoenix by S.F.
-Said.
+Recent favourite reads include The Lie Tree by Frances Hardinge, Phoenix by S.F.
+Said, and Phillip Pullman's latest: The Book of Dust - La Belle Sauvage.

 My favourite adult writers are Jane Austen, Jeanette Winterson, Margaret Atwood and Alice Hoffman